JuliaDynamics/DynamicalSystems.jl/docs/src/entropies/api.md

 ## Generalized entropy

 In the study of dynamical systems there are many quantities that identify as "entropy".
-Notice that these quantities are not the more commonly known [thermodynamic ones](https://en.wikipedia.org/wiki/Entropy), used in Statistical Physics.
+Notice that these quantities are not the [thermodynamic ones](https://en.wikipedia.org/wiki/Entropy), used in Statistical Physics.
 Rather, they are more like the to the entropies of [information theory](https://en.wikipedia.org/wiki/Entropy_(information_theory)).

 All of the entropy-related quantities boil down to one thing: first extracting probabilities from a dataset and then applying the generalized entropy formula using [`genentropy`](@ref).